-The overall risk assessment methodology utilized in this Plan Update was similar to the one that was utilized in the 2014 Plan, but there were incorporation's made post-disaster due to the new data that was assessed as well as the incorporation of manmade hazards to comply with EMAP standards.
-It is consistent with the process and steps presented in FEMA Publication 386-2 "State and Local Mitigation Planning How-To Guide; Understanding your Risks - Identifying Hazard and Estimating Losses (FEMA 2001) and utilizes a risk assessment methodology similar to HAZUS MH.
+The overall risk assessment methodology utilized in this Plan Update was similar to the one that was utilized in the 2014 Plan, but here were incorporation made post-disaster due to the new data that was assessed.
+It is consistent with the process and steps presented in FEMA Publication 386-2 "State and Local Mitigation Planning How-To Guide, Understanding your Risks - Identifying Hazard and Estimating Losses (FEMA 2001) and utilizes a risk assessment methodology similar to HAZUS \MH.

-The results of the hazard identification process and discussions with VITEMA, which held a meeting with the Hazard Mitigation Committees prior to the consultant team being contracted to develop the plan, indicated that there were not necessarily new natural hazards that needed to be considered in this Plan Update but rather the incorporation of manmade hazards.
-Therefore, regarding the natural hazards addressed in the 2019 plan Update are the same that were addressed in the 2014 Plan with the inclusion of new data post-disaster.
+The results of the hazard identification process and discussions with VITEMA, which held a meeting with the Hazard Mitigation Committees prior to the consultant team being contracted to develop the plan, indicated that there were not necessarily new hazards that needed to be considered in this Plan Update.
+Therefore, the hazards addressed in the 2019 plan Update are the same that were addressed in the 2014 Plan with the inclusion of new data post-disaster.
 It should be noted that data sets for conducting vulnerability assessments for all of the hazards were not readily available (frequency of occurrence; magnitude and damages associated with historical events) so that the losses were estimated in a deterministic manner to arrive at the worst-case scenario loss estimates for wildfire, landslide, and drought.
 Also, both disasters caused significant damage to occur, which also caused pertinent and existing data to be lost, which was also a factor in the information not being as readily accessible by the critical agencies.

 Like the 2014 plan, the lack of accurate historical data prevented VITEMA from conducting a detailed and verifiable assessment for these hazards and necessitated using different estimation techniques.
 Hazard overlays were performed to identify the number of buildings in hazard susceptibility zones identified on newly created maps for these hazards.
 Hence, the vulnerability assessments for the new hazards provide only a rough estimate of the built environment that is exposed to these hazards.
 VITEMA relied heavily on the ability of assessments that were conducted by agencies who collaborated effectively with the agency to provide post-disaster information that related to some of the hazards so historical data can be initiated.
 The hope is that with the development of the Comprehensive Plan, there would be a historical database constructed to assist with remedying this problem from reoccurring so that data can be accurately tracked and monitored.

 A summary of the finding of the Risk Assessment for the 2019 Plan Update was presented to VITEMA at a meeting on June 13, 2019.
-The risk assessment served as a foundation for the deliberation of the Committees in formulating a mitigation strategy for this Plan Update.
-Additionally, the incorporation of manmade hazards will be shared with the Steering Committee for expansion with the new update being developed by the HMRP.
-The goal going forward incorporate the information to provide data that would speak to mitigative efforts regarding both natural and manmade hazards.
+The risk assessment served as a foundation for the deliberation of the Committees in formulating a mitigation strategy for this Plan Update

 As a result of variation in values of Real Property over the past five years, the Estimated Losses that would occur as a result of natural hazard events also fluctuated.
 To illustrate the impact that the reevaluation of the property values has upon the Loss Estimates, the following matrix is proving.
-Table 5.4 "Hazard by Hazard Comparison of Loss Estimates of the 2014 Plan and 2019 Plan Update" demonstrates the differences in the Loss Estimates between the 2014 Plan and the 2019 Plan Update.
+Table 5.1 "Hazard by Hazard Comparison of Loss Estimates of the 2014 Plan and 2019 Plan Update" demonstrates the differences in the Loss Estimates between the 2014 Plan and the 2019 Plan

+Update.
 A summary is provided for each major island in the Territory.
-The values presented in this Matrix are painted in broad strokes with the intent to furnish a synopsis only of the changes in estimated losses include in this Plan Update.
+The values presented in this

+Matrix are painted in broad strokes with the intent to furnish a synopsis only of the changes in estimated losses include in this Plan Update.

-TABLE 5.4 Hazard-by-Hazard Comparison of Loss Estimates of the 2014 Plan and 2019 Plan Update
+TABLE 5.1 Hazard-by-Hazard Comparison of Loss Estimates of the 2014 Plan and 2019 Plan Update